Sunday, July 30, 2017

 Mystical

 Infogrames has done it again and released what I think is something rather quirky and special.
 In Mystical, we get to play with magic and spells to battle against the strangest creatures.
 We are a novice magician of the Grand Wizard, eager to learn the ropes but quick to make silly mistakes!
-Like losing the precious scrolls and phials so now we must travel to parallel worlds to retrieve them.
-Get ready for the oddest journey ever...
+Like losing his precious scrolls and phials!
+So now we must travel to parallel worlds to retrieve them.
+Should be easy, right?
+Get ready for the oddest journey you ever expected!

-We'll be battling against all sorts of whacky characters: Buzzards, shepherds, faithless Monks, reptiles, sea creatures, farmers, little girls, Vikings, walking trees, funny faces, and most throw something or will chase you.
+Our quest will take us into strange places to battle against all sorts of whacky characters: Buzzards, shepherds, faithless Monks, reptiles, sea creatures, farmers, little girls, Vikings, walking trees, funny faces, and more.
+Most will throw something at you or will chase.
 Sounds mad, right?
 It certainly is and I'm sure everyone will love its silliness.

 Magically weird!

-The big man has granted permission to use his magic which means the ability to cast spells that provide a variety of unique ways to dispose of our foe.
+The big man has granted permission to use his magic to help us.
+This means the ability to cast spells that provide a variety of unique ways to dispose of our foe.
 For example, the ring of fire scorches anyone who dares to get too close whereas the blue ring deflects enemy attacks.
 Another will open up the ground and swallow our victims whilst we can summon cages to trap those nearby.
-Possibly the best of all is shouting "Boo" to shoo off anything nasty!
+Possibly the best of all is shouting "Boo" to shoo off anything nasty.
+Seriously!!

-Each spell activates immediately but, if you are quick, slap that Spacebar to stockpile it for later use in combination with the Return key.
+As you collect then, a spell activates immediately but, if you are quick, slap that Spacebar to stockpile it for later use - in combination with the Return key.
 Yes, it's quite a cumbersome design but it works well for those moments you're struggling.
 Each level ends when you reach the pentagram and must-do battle with an end-of-level boss - the first throw babies at you!
 Once defeated, a very large sphere appears and whisks you off to the next level.

 Yes, I'm sure you're thinking this is weird?
 And you're right, it is!!
 But it's brilliantly weird!!